freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: https://donate.freecodecamp.org**

+### June 11, 2021
+1. Learn how to build your own responsive portfolio website to showcase your coding projects.
+This course will teach you HTML, CSS, Sass, and the newly-released Bootstrap 5 framework.
+(5 hour YouTube course): https://www.freecodecamp.org/news/learn-bootstrap-5-and-sass-by-building-a-portfolio-website/

+2. If you're interested in cloud computing or DevOps, you may want to earn the Microsoft Azure Data Fundamentals Certification (the DP-900).
+If you decide to study for the exam, freeCodeCamp has got you covered.
+This course will teach you all about SQL, Apache Spark, ETL, Data Lakes, and other important tools and concepts.
+(4 hour YouTube course): https://www.freecodecamp.org/news/azure-data-fundamentals-certification-dp-900-pass-the-exam-with-this-free-4-5-hour-course/

+3. Lynn built her own anime-themed Discord bot and deployed it to a chat server of over 1,000 people.
+But within an hour, her bot went down in flames.
+In this detailed post-mortem, Lynn shares the problems she encountered with "deployment hell", how she fixed them, and lessons she learned along the way.
+(15 minute read): https://www.freecodecamp.org/news/recovering-from-deployment-hell-what-i-learned-from-deploying-my-discord-bot-to-a-1000-user-server/

+4. How do computers process video?
+With Computer Vision.
+Python has a powerful library to process video called OpenCV.
+And in this course, you'll learn advanced techniques like Image Enhancement, Filtering, and Edge Detection – straight from the OpenCV team.
+(3 hour YouTube course): https://www.freecodecamp.org/news/how-to-use-opencv-and-python-for-computer-vision-and-ai/

+5. If you're interested in hardware and embedded system development, you may have heard of Arduino before.
+These microprocessor boards respond to real world inputs (like a change in room temperature) by activating LED lights, turning on motors, or even sending messages over the web.
+This fun beginner course will show you how to get started with Arduino development.
+(4 hour YouTube course): https://www.freecodecamp.org/news/create-your-own-electronics-with-arduino-full-course/

+Quote of the Week: *"Portfolios are everything.
+Promises are nothing.
+Do the work."* – Chase Jarvis, American photographer

 ### June 4, 2021
 1. Computer Vision is how computers process visual cues from the physical world – everything from street signs to dance moves.
 This advanced Python course will teach you how to use OpenCV, a powerful computer vision tool.
 (6 hour YouTube course): https://www.freecodecamp.org/news/advanced-computer-vision-with-python/